Best Memory Foam Mattress Protectors: Reviews and Buyer’s Guide

 Dust mites are another leading threat to your bed.
 They’re too small to see, but they love aggravating allergies.

 Mattresses already act like a sponge for allergies.
 They soak up all the moisture, attracting dust, body oils, and dandruff, which then attract dust mites that eat dead skin cells.
 Dust and dust mites cause severe allergies, causing temporary asthma or hay fever.
+Even a mattress for allergies can benefit from a separate protective covering.

 Now let’s move on to the next reason you should use a mattress protector— bed bugs.